-- Students must make their option choices during Weeks 4-5 of Term 3.
-Option selection must be completed online by Monday 30 August (Week 6).
+- 7. Students must make their option choices during Weeks 5-6 of Term 3.
+Option selection must be completed online by Monday 28 August (Week 7).
 Late selection of options may mean that students will not receive their first choice of options. - 8.
 Course contributions listed for each subject include resources, activities and trips that are highly recommended as being conducive to optimal student learning.
 Please refer to each individual course descriptor for the compulsory items required for that course. - 9.
-Note: Due to course restrictions: - Cannot take both 10DRT (Digital Art) and 10ART (Visual Art) - Not recommended to take a combination of 10TEM, 10TET and/or 10TEF (HOLA discretion required).
+Year 10 Outdoor Education will be available in 2024 but has been capped at TWO classes only.
+Students who wish to take 100ED will need to make their selection in the web portal as well as make a written application to Mr Van Kralingen (Deputy Principal) by the Monday 28 August deadline.
+Students should date and sign the application and give a brief outline as to why they would like to take Outdoor Education.
+The final selection will be made in consultation with HPE staff. - 10.
+Note: Due to course restrictions: - Cannot take both 10DRT (Digital Art) and 10ART (Visual Art) - Not recommended to take a combination of 10TEM, 10FDN and/or 10TEF (HOLA discretion required).